Skip to content

 Operator-owned signing control

 You generate and hold the validator BLS keypair.
-The Foundation does not generate, store, export, retain, or regenerate external operator private key material.
+The Foundation does not receive external operator private key material.

 Console entry point

-A stable operator access path that routes to the published console for seat status and vault operations when console access is available.
+A stable operator access path routes to the published console for seat status and vault operations when available.

 These targets define how applications are triaged and how active-seat incidents are handled.